2018ik/2018ik.github.io/_wiki/truth.markdown

 | Experience | Revelation is a subset of spiritual experience, which includes everything that believers go through in their spirit. |

 Truth comes first, and experience follows.
 For example, we must be clear regarding Christ's redemption to properly apply the blood.
 We enter into a deeper experience of life by means of the truth.
 The truth is also required to bring the saints into their organic function.
 We need to eat the solid food in order to bring others to this stage.
+God desires all men to come to the full knowledge of the truth (1 Tim.
+2:4).

 ## Corporate Aspect